diolamar/2026/colorbet/RM.md

 ->Update bug in random text is not changed when selecting other value ->Improve autotune function
-->Added Safety valve for max skip-rate relaxer to avoid bet choking -✅ Fixed – invalid windows with 10 cooldown rows are correctly rejected.
+->Added Safety valve for max skip-rate relaxer to avoid bet choking ->✅ Fixed – invalid windows with 10 cooldown rows are correctly rejected.
  ✅ Fixed – no recursion depth issues, even for max bet 16600.
+-Added max lose streak confiurable in GUI
+-Added Strategy builder, more strict in weak stages, 50 skips will looses auto-tune